urgent-challenge/urgent2025/_pages/about.md

     speech_mix = torch.as_tensor(speech_mix)
 </d-code> -->

-## URGENT 2024 Challenge
+## Interspeech URGENT 2025 Challenge

-URGENT 2024 (Universality, Robustness, and Generalizability for EnhancemeNT) is a speech enhancement challenge accepted by the [**NeurIPS 2024 Competition Track**](https://neurips.cc/Conferences/2024/CompetitionTrack).
+URGENT 2025 (Universality, Robustness, and Generalizability for EnhancemeNT) is a speech enhancement challenge held at [**Interspeech 2025**](https://www.interspeech2025.org/home).
 We aim to build universal speech enhancement models for unifying speech processing in a wide variety of conditions.

 ## Goal